kanopi/shrubs/README.md

 ### Drupal Cypress drush
 Runs Drush commands in multiple environments.
-With the correct configuration it can taget the following:
+With the correct configuration it can target the following:
 * Docksal
 * Lando
 * DDEV